Mu'awiya I: Battle of Siffin and arbitration

 In the first week of June 657, the armies of Mu'awiya and Ali met at Siffin near Raqqa and engaged in days of skirmishes interrupted by a month-long truce on 19 June.
 During the truce, Mu'awiya dispatched an embassy led by Habib ibn Maslama, who presented Ali with an ultimatum to hand over Uthman's alleged killers, abdicate and allow a shura (consultative council) to decide the caliphate.
 Ali rebuffed Mu'awiya's envoys and on 18 July declared that the Syrians remained obstinate in their refusal to recognize his sovereignty.
 On the following day, a week of duels between Ali's and Mu'awiya's top commanders ensued.
 The main battle between the two armies commenced on 26 July.
-As Ali's troops advanced toward Mu'awiya's tent, Mu'awiya ordered his elite troops forward and they bested the Iraqis before the tide turned against the Syrians the next day with the deaths of two of Mu'awiya's leading commanders, Ubayd Allah, a son of Caliph Umar, and Dhu'l-Kala Samayfa, the so-called 'king of Himyar'.
+As Ali's troops advanced toward Mu'awiya's tent, Mu'awiya ordered his elite troops forward and they bested the Iraqis before the tide turned against the Syrians the next day with the deaths of two of Mu'awiya's leading commanders, Ubayd Allah, a son of Caliph Umar, and Dhu l-Kala' Samayfa ibn Nakur, the so-called 'king of Himyar'.